-“Stephen Strange, the Illuminati will see you now,” says Karl Mordo in, ahead of an encounter with a mysterious group of superheroes.
-The 28th movie is available to stream on , following its theatrical release in May.
+“Stephen Strange, the Illuminati will see you now,” says Karl Mordo in Doctor Strange in the Multiverse of Madness, ahead of an encounter with a mysterious group of superheroes.
+The 28th Marvel Cinematic Universe movie is available to stream on Disney Plus, following its theatrical release in May.

 The 28th MCU movie landed in theaters last month and sent the ex-Sorcerer Supreme (Benedict Cumberbatch), Avenger/Disney Plus star Wanda Maximoff (Elizabeth Olsen) and new hero America Chavez (Xochitl Gomez) on a wild ride through multiple realities.
 This brings them into contact with some iconic characters.

-“The film wears its continuity lightly, using the multiverse concept to go large with cameos and twists on Marvel lore that will no doubt draw whoops of delight in packed theaters,” CNET’s Rich Knightwell said.
+“The film wears its continuity lightly, using the multiverse concept to go large with cameos and twists on Marvel lore that will no doubt draw whoops of delight in packed theaters,” CNET’s Rich Knightwell said in his review.

-Let’s step into a star-shaped portal and take a closer look at some of these fantastically SPOILERY.
-We also have explainers for and , as well as a list of unanswered questions.
+Let’s step into a star-shaped portal and take a closer look at some of these fantastically SPOILERY cameos.
+We also have explainers for the movie’s ending and post-credits scenes, as well as a list of unanswered questions.

 A murderous Wanda is determined to steal America’s ability to create doors to alternate realities, which will allow her to reunite with her lost sons, Billy and Tommy, by seizing control of the multiverse.
 America and Strange flee to a futuristic reality designated Earth-838.
 The MCU is Earth-616, which happens to be the same designation given to the mainline comic universe — suggesting each is considered the prime reality of its medium.